-KPSAHS Emergency / Disaster Plan
+Emergency / Disaster Plan

-At the Kaiser Permanente School of Allied Health Sciences (KPSAHS) we care about the safety, health, and well-being of our employees and students.
+At KPSAHS we care about the safety, health, and well-being of our employees and students.
 Our business operates with the goal of providing a safe environment for all staff, students, and visitors who enter our school campus.